 Is the airspeed sensor required?

-Currently, airspeed is required by TruIMUTM to reliably determine attitude as the plane banks and accelerates.
-This requirement might change with future firmware versions, but for now consider it a requirement.
+Besides being critical for precision navigation and landing in wind, airspeed information is required by TruIMUTM to reliably determine attitude as the plane banks and accelerates.

 The airspeed sensor can be located separately from the main controller, with just thin wire connecting it to the controller.
 The sensor is small enough to be embedded completely in the wing of most planes, even the tiny Merlin parkflier.
 Only a thin tube needs to extend into the airstream.

 The airspeed sensor is included at no additional cost in all standard Ruby packages.